 HELI is a registered Institute of Higher Education under the Tertiary Education Quality and Standards Act 2011 and the Graduate Certificate in eLearning is accredited by the Tertiary Education Quality and Standards Agency (TEQSA).

-The Graduate Certificate in eLearning is also available to international students studying in Australia: CRICOS Course ID: TBA
+The Graduate Certificate in eLearning is available to international students studying in Australia: CRICOS Course ID: 110068J

 The Graduate Certificate in eLearning is recognised in the Australian Qualifications Framework